liran2000/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 * Feature flags configuration can be cached on CDN.
 * Feature flag evaluation is done on locally via the SDK and not affecting network traffic, hence can be fast and efficient.
-* Working without a relay proxy can still be efficient from SDK point of view, as network traffic does not block common flow.
+* Working without a relay proxy can still be efficient from SDK point of view, as flags are evaluated locally and network traffic does not block common flow.

 #### Disadvantages